Skip to main content

 Each project has its own context: different stack, different conventions, different open issues, different users.
 AI helps you re-enter a context quickly.
 It doesn’t help you decide which context deserves your attention right now, or notice that three of your projects have diverged from their original scope, or catch that you’ve been making architecture decisions in one project that conflict with decisions you made in another last week.

 Context switching amplified by AI is a different kind of problem than the context switching you experience managing people.
-It’s faster, lower-friction, and therefore easier to do more of than is actually sustainable.
+It’s faster, lower-friction, and therefore easier to do more of than is sustainable.

 The guardrails we built